bahaabdelwahed/killshot/README.md

 # Use Shodan By targ option
    CreateAccount Here [Register](https://account.shodan.io/register) and get Your aip [Shodan AIP](https://account.shodan.io/) And Add your shodan AIP to aip.txt
     < only your aip should be show in the aip.txt >
-   Use targ To search about Vulnrable Targets in shodan databases
+   Use targ to search about Vulnrable Targets in shodan databases

    ![search](https://user-images.githubusercontent.com/19738278/48301291-ed086d00-e4eb-11e8-905c-86b9807e3234.JPG)